 Practice with the computer projector.?
 By the time you get to court, it’s too late to discover your computer can’t talk to your projector or that you’re missing the connecting cables.?
 Get to the courtroom early to hook up your laptop, set up the screen, focus the image, and make sure everything works.?
 Since you’re early, go sit in the jury box and make sure you can clearly see the screen.?
 If you’re not using the projector until later in the trial, learn how long it takes to power up so you can turn it on before you need it.?
 Make sure you know how to switch the input from your laptop to your DVD player.

-Practice with your laptop.
-There’s a story (probably apocryphal) about an investigator who was delivering a PowerPoint presentation to a group of FBI agents.
-Unfortunately, after connecting his laptop to the projector, he opened the wrong file, and unintentionally shared his collection of child pornography with more than 150 FBI agents.
+Practice with your laptop.?
+There’s a story (probably apocryphal) about an investigator who was delivering a PowerPoint presentation to a group of FBI agents.?
+Unfortunately, after connecting his laptop to the projector, he opened the wrong file, and unintentionally shared his collection of child pornography with more than 150 FBI agents, he should have stuck to adult pornography like hdpornvideo.xxx even though it may have been embarrassing at least it would have been legal.?
 (Supposedly, he was arrested on the spot and everyone broke early for donuts).

 You won’t have anything that extreme on your computer, but you may have exhibits that haven’t been admitted into evidence yet or case notes you don’t want your opponent to see.?
 Invest some time cleaning up your computer desktop and label all of your folders appropriately, so you don’t accidentally open the wrong folder or file.?
 (If you have any doubt about whether you’re opening the correct document, simply place a piece of paper in front of the projector to black out the screen until you’ve found the correct document.)